ajalt/mordant/README.md

 ## Animations

-You can animate any renderable component like a table with `Terminal.animation`, or any regular string with `Terminal.textAnimation`.
+You can animate any widget like a table with `Terminal.animation`, or any regular string with `Terminal.textAnimation`.

 ```kotln